 Amber fossils are unique.
 It's the body of an insect or frog, perfectly preserved in the resin of a tree.
 Amber fossils are opaque, making it so that you can see the creature inside.
 Amber fossils occur when the insect gets caught in the tree sap and then buried underground, creating a perfect example of a bug or insect from thousands of years ago.

 Most fossils are petrified so the cellular spaces are filled with mineralization and crystallization.
-However, some situations leave us a perfect preserved fossil.
+However, some situations leave us a perfectly preserved fossil.
 The bones, skin, and even internal organs can be left perfectly intact.
 A rare find, these fossils are wonders in the archaeological community.
 But, how do they form?
 Preserved remains usually are the result of a catastrophic event like getting caught in ice or volcanic ash.
 Some preserved mammoths have been found in peat bogs.

 Types of Fossils

 You can find fossils in all walks of life.
 In fact, in a thousand years, scientists will study the life of humans in 2020 using fossils.
 Since you know more about fossil types, keep your learning going by looking at bacteria.
 They have been around for a long time.
 If you want to take a break from learning, read some hilarious dinosaur puns.